odpi/data-governance/work-groups/semantic/meeting-minutes/5th March 2020.md

 a Glossary Term could have more than one category, but it should only be in one subject area.
 * Daniella to confirm the IGC mappings of content to Egeria concepts via the project is as she would expect.
 ## Next session:
+Working session to map model constructs (for example owl, rdf, rdfs namespace elements) to Egeria types (mostly in area 3 starting with GlossaryTerms and Term to Term relationships )